 What are whitebait?

 The word whitebait does not refer to a single species.
 It is a general term used in many countries to describe small freshwater fish that are tender and edible.
-In New Zealand it describes the juvenile forms (around 4–5 centimetres long) of five species of the fish family Galaxiidae.
+In New Zealand it describes the juvenile forms (around 4–5 centimetres long) of five species of the fish family Galaxiidae, plus common smelt.

 In spring, whitebait make their way upstream from the sea, swimming near the river’s edge.
 Large shoals are referred to as runs.
 Big runs often follow floods, a few days after the water clears – usually in the daytime on a rising tide.

-Whitebait can be caught from many New Zealand rivers.
+Whitebait can be caught at the mouths of many New Zealand rivers.
 Whitebaiters set nets and sit on the river bank, hoping to harvest this popular delicacy.

 - īnanga (Galaxias maculatus)